 To make sure that their needs and opinions are being considered.
 And to make their voices heard.
 We will use the information we gain from newcomers to write stories.
 Stories about what it’s like trying to make your way in a foreign country.
 Stories that show newcomers as they truly are.
 And stories that might just promote the neighborly coexistence of people with different backgrounds within the Netherlands.

-For the newcomers, we’re also providing a brief text in and in which we explain the idea behind the project.
-And just as important: a list of You can share them with the refugee you hope to meet with.
+For the newcomers, we’re also providing a brief text in English, Dutch, and Arabic, in which we explain the idea behind the project.
+And just as important: a list of tips for dealing with the Dutch.
+You can share them with the refugee you hope to meet with.

 We guarantee that all information collected will be treated as confidential and will not be shared with any agency or authority whatsoever.